Ikkyuuuu/Laplace-Demon/README.md

 ## 🧠 The Philosophy
-In classical physics, if you know the inputs, you can predict the outputs (Determinism).
-This concept is known as **Laplace's Demon**.
-Most standard RNGs (`Math.random`) are demons: they look random, but they are mathematically predictable.
+In classical physics, if you know the inputs, you can predict the outputs — this is Determinism.
+In theory, if you possessed an impossibly fast computer and knew the exact position and properties of every atom in the universe, you could calculate the entire future from the present moment.
+This thought experiment is known as **Laplace's Demon**.

+Most standard RNGs (`Math.random`) behave just like the Demon: they appear random, but their outputs are fully determined by their initial seed.

 **Quantum Mechanics killed the Demon.** By integrating Heisenberg's Uncertainty Principle via quantum entropy sources, this library introduces fundamental indeterminacy into your code, bridging the gap between digital systems and metaphysical reality.
 <br><br><br>